 EA UK's code of conduct and sexual harassment policy

 EA Germany's code of conduct

 For longer events

 CEA uses a code of conduct for events like retreats and conferences where we want to be especially sure that people understand they can be asked to leave if they behave badly.
 We also think it’s a good idea to take more precautions for overnight events and events where alcohol is served.

+Here's an example code of conduct from a CEA event.
 We based our code roughly on the TED code of conduct.